Whether it’s your first or fifth time in Thailand, this is going to be the best 3 days in Phuket itinerary you come across!

 In 2000, it became popularised because of the film “The Beach” that showcased Phi Phi Island, one of the smaller islands just off Phuket.

-Travellers began flocking to Phuket just to visit the infamous “island from The Beach”.
+Travellers began to visit Phuket just to see the infamous “island from The Beach”.

 This isn’t what keeps people coming back though.

-Phuket offers something for everyone – from budget backpackers wanting to party hard, to adventurers looking for some epic outdoor activities to those who just need a luxury getaway for a few days.
+All of the things to do in Phuket offer something for everyone – from budget backpackers wanting to party hard, to adventurers looking for some epic outdoor activities to those who just need a luxury getaway for a few days.

 READ MORE: Check out our awesome travelling in Thailand guide!